0%

 Why Contrast Sensitivity Matters More Than You Realise

-Poor contrast sensitivity often explains why someone feels their eyesight is “off” even when their prescription is correct.
+Poor contrast sensitivity often explains why someone might feel their eyesight is “off” even when their prescription is correct.
+Addressing this aspect of vision is essential for achieving not just sharp vision, but clear, comfortable, and functional sight in daily life.

 How Cataracts Affect Contrast Sensitivity